Paramilk/Random_Bot/README.md

 Reminder that you can completely skip this step and move on to the next if you wish.
 Installing the required packages

-This bot relies on discord.py, a Python wrapper around the Discord API.
-Install it and the required dependencies with
+This bot relies on discordia , a lua wrapper around the Discord API.
+Install it with luvit (luvit.io) via the lit install command

-$ pip install -r requirements.txt
+$ lit install SinisterRectus/discordia

 Setting up the application on Discord